 A health and safety policy is usually a written document which details your commitment to maintaining a safe environment for all those using your premises.
 It should also set out the responsibilities and arrangements for achieving this.

-Where you are an employer and have five or more employees, you will need one.
+Where you are an employer and have five or more employees, you will need one in writing.
 Here, it must meet certain requirements.
-For example, it will certainly need to be in writing detailing the organisation and arrangements for managing health and safety.
 Any risk assessments you complete will help inform what needs to be included.
-The policy will need to be revised periodically and communicated to all employees and volunteers.
+The policy will need to be revised periodically and communicated to all employees (and volunteers if you have them).